nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_procedures.md

 References the condition resource.

 ## Procedure.note ##
-Any further textual comment to clarify such as statement that information is partial or incomplete.
-MUST be repeated in the FHIR element <b>Composition.esction.text</b>.
+Any further textual comment to clarify such as statement that information is partial or incomplete. <b>MUST</b> be repeated in the FHIR element <b>Composition.section.text</b>.

 ## How the Procedure List is Constructed ##
 The Procedure list is constructed as a single list.
 The diagram below shows the Resources used and relationships between the Resources.